GERMANY FROM ABOVE

 Episode 1: Cities

-Hardly any other country in Europe is as urbanised as Germany.
-Germans are distributed throughout almost the entire country.
-Satellite pictures reveal the big light dots: Berlin, Hamburg, Munich.
-And they show especially the gigantic Milk-Road of the Rhine and Ruhr area that stretches from Cologne to Dortmund.
+Hardly any other country in Europe is as urbanised as Germany — and its population is spread across almost the entire country.
+Satellite images reveal the great starry clusters of Berlin, Hamburg, and Munich - and the gigantic ‘Milky Way’ of the Rhine-Ruhr region stretching from Cologne to Dortmund.

 Where does the apparently disorganised labyrinth of the streets in the old cities of Rothenburg, Regensburg or Lübeck come from?
 What is their hidden plan?
-And why do streets in the centre of many big cities still follow the same course as in old times, even in those industrial cities that were completely destroyed during the war like Dortmund?
+And why do streets in the centre of many big cities still follow the same routes as they did centuries ago, even in those industrial cities that were completely destroyed during the war like Dortmund?

-The bird´s perspective shows that the allegedly iron and coal city of Dortmund has preserved almost completely its medieval outline, when Dortmund was a „free imperial and Hanseatic“ town.
-And how can the Munich Oktoberfest, the world´s biggest fair, still work when almost all of the up to 500,000 visitors want to join the party and go home by taxi at the same time?
-And what do the ortophoto experts discover with their 195 megapixel cameras when they fly over the forests in Berlin, the most wooded metropolis in Europe?
-And how can experts identify from the aerial pictures that were taken 65 years ago after 2WW where unexploded bombs can still be hidden?
-Nothing has changed German cities so deeply like the destruction of 2WW.
-And when you look at towns from above this is all very evident.
+From a bird’s-eye view, the iron-and-coal city of Dortmund appears to have preserved almost its entire medieval outline — from when Dortmund was a free imperial and Hanseatic town.
+How can the Munich Oktoberfest, the world’s biggest folk festival, still function when up to 500,000 visitors all want to leave by taxi at the same time?
+And what do orthophoto experts discover with their 195-megapixel cameras when flying over the forests of Berlin, the most wooded metropolis in Europe?
+How can experts identify from aerial photographs taken 65 years ago, in the aftermath of WWII, where unexploded bombs may still be hidden?
+Nothing has changed German cities so profoundly as the destruction of WWII — and when you look at towns from above, this becomes startlingly clear.

-Hardly any other country in Europe is as urbanised as Germany.
-Germans are distributed throughout almost the entire country.
-Satellite pictures reveal the big light dots: Berlin, Hamburg, Munich.
-And they show especially the gigantic Milk-Road of the Rhine and Ruhr area that stretches from Cologne to Dortmund.
+Hardly any other country in Europe is as urbanised as Germany — and its population is spread across almost the entire country.
+Satellite images reveal the great starry clusters of Berlin, Hamburg, and Munich - and the gigantic ‘Milky Way’ of the Rhine-Ruhr region stretching from Cologne to Dortmund.

 Where does the apparently disorganised labyrinth of the streets in the old cities of Rothenburg, Regensburg or Lübeck come from?
 What is their hidden plan?
-And why do streets in the centre of many big cities still follow the same course as in old times, even in those industrial cities that were completely destroyed during the war like Dortmund?
+And why do streets in the centre of many big cities still follow the same routes as they did centuries ago, even in those industrial cities that were completely destroyed during the war like Dortmund?

-The bird´s perspective shows that the allegedly iron and coal city of Dortmund has preserved almost completely its medieval outline, when Dortmund was a „free imperial and Hanseatic“ town.
-And how can the Munich Oktoberfest, the world´s biggest fair, still work when almost all of the up to 500,000 visitors want to join the party and go home by taxi at the same time?
-And what do the ortophoto experts discover with their 195 megapixel cameras when they fly over the forests in Berlin, the most wooded metropolis in Europe?
-And how can experts identify from the aerial pictures that were taken 65 years ago after 2WW where unexploded bombs can still be hidden?
-Nothing has changed German cities so deeply like the destruction of 2WW.
-And when you look at towns from above this is all very evident.
+From a bird’s-eye view, the iron-and-coal city of Dortmund appears to have preserved almost its entire medieval outline — from when Dortmund was a free imperial and Hanseatic town.
+How can the Munich Oktoberfest, the world’s biggest folk festival, still function when up to 500,000 visitors all want to leave by taxi at the same time?
+And what do orthophoto experts discover with their 195-megapixel cameras when flying over the forests of Berlin, the most wooded metropolis in Europe?
+How can experts identify from aerial photographs taken 65 years ago, in the aftermath of WWII, where unexploded bombs may still be hidden?
+Nothing has changed German cities so profoundly as the destruction of WWII — and when you look at towns from above, this becomes startlingly clear.

 Nominated for the German TV Prize (Deutscher Fernsehpreis) and for Adolf-Grimme-Prize